Shell (computing): Graphical shells

 A graphical user interface (GUI) provides means for manipulating programs graphically, by allowing for operations such as opening, closing, moving and resizing windows, as well as switching focus between windows.
 Graphical shells may be included with desktop environments or come separately, even as a set of loosely coupled utilities.

 Most graphical user interfaces develop the metaphor of an "electronic desktop", where data files are represented as if they were paper documents on a desk, and application programs similarly have graphical representations instead of being invoked by command names.

 Unix-like systems

 Graphical shells typically build on top of a windowing system.
 In the case of X Window System or Wayland, the shell consists of an X window manager or a Wayland compositor, respectively, as well as of one or multiple programs providing the functionality to start installed applications, to manage open windows and virtual desktops, and often to support a widget engine.
+GNOME shell and KDE Plasma are graphical shells for the X Window System and Wayland.

 In the case of macOS, Quartz Compositor acts as the windowing system, and the shell consists of the Finder, the Dock, SystemUIServer, and Mission Control.